 I also wanted to point out that this shoe is plenty breathable as you can see by the light shining through the mesh in this photo.
 This is one of the reasons it makes sockless wear possible.

 The sole on the Tree Dashers is fairly chunky so it offers a good amount of cushion but the sole is reasonably firm — which some runners like and some don’t.

-Additioally, the sole is fairly wide so that adds to the shoe’s stability — which is why the Tree Dasher is best for those slower, steady-pace runes.
+Additionally, the sole is fairly wide so that adds to the shoe’s stability — which is why the Tree Dasher is best for those slower, steady-pace runes.

-The insole itself is squishy so that adds to the overall comfort — especially for every day use.
+The insole itself is squishy so that adds to the overall comfort — especially for everyday use.

 However, the sole doesn’t really have any traction so they can be quite slippery in the rain.
 I imagine wet stairs, metal sidewalk storm-grates, and subway station floors might be a little tricky.

 Also, I’m not sure how durable the soles will be as there isn’t much tread there.